RenEvo/7-days-to-burp/README.md

 * Increased the block damage of the Auger by roughly 2.2x
 * Increased the range of the Auger by 1.5 blocks
 * Increased the variance of tiers to Auger to make a lvl 6 worth getting over a lvl 5, etc...
+* Decreased the use delay on hammers and nail guns

 ### Spawning